inspiredminds/contao-isotope-pdf-templates/README.md

 ![Screenshot](https://raw.githubusercontent.com/inspiredminds/contao-isotope-pdf-templates/master/font_screenshot.png)

-For each font you want to use you need enable it and set the variant and family name of the font.
+For each font you want to use you need enable it and set the variant and name of the font in lowercase.

+_Note:_ mPDF maps certain common font names to its own default fonts.
+If a font is not working, try setting a more unique font name.

 ## Event